hinance/hinance/README.md

 ### Converting Step

-On the converting step the patched scraped data is converted from terms of accounts, transactions and orders into changes.
+On the converting step the patched scraped data is converted from accounts, transactions and orders into changes.

 Each bank transaction is converted into a single change with empty group